Enugu State: Geography

 Enugu State is one of the states in the eastern part of Nigeria located at the foot of the Udi Plateau.
-The state shares borders with Abia State and Imo State to the south, Ebonyi State to the east, Benue State to the northeast, Kogi State to the northwest and Anambra State to the west.
+The state shares borders with Abia State for about 25 km to the south, Ebonyi State to the east, Benue State to the northeast for 84 km, Kogi State to the northwest for 112 km (70 miles) and Anambra State to the west for 139 km (86 miles).

 Enugu, the capital city of Enugu State, is on the railroad from Port Harcourt, 150 miles (240 km) south-southwest, and at the intersection of roads from Aba, Onitsha, and Abakaliki.
-It is approximately 4 driving hours away from Port Harcourt, where coal shipments exited Nigeria.
-Enugu is also located within an hour's drive from Onitsha, one of the biggest commercial cities in Africa and two hours' drive from Aba, another very large commercial city, both of which are trading centres in Nigeria.
+It is approximately 4 hours drive away from Port Harcourt, where coal shipments exited Nigeria.
+Enugu is also located within an hour's drive from Onitsha, one of the biggest commercial cities in Africa and two hours' drive from Aba, an industrial city, both of which are trading centres in Nigeria.
 The average temperature in this city is cooler to mild ~17°C (60°F) in its cooler months and gets warmer to hot in its warmer months ~28°C (upper 80°F).
+The city's yearly temperature is 28.27°C (82.89°F) and it is -1.19% lower than Nigeria's averages.

+Enugu has good soil-land and climatic conditions all year round, sitting at about 223 m above sea level (asl) on average and the highest point in the state at 592 m on the ridge of the Enugu Escarpment.
+The soil is well drained during its rainy seasons.